jancotanis/Monitoring/README.md

 ## System Configuration
-Use environment variables to setup various SAAS connection parameters
+Use environment variables to setup various SAAS connection parameters.
+These can also be put on the filesystem using a `.env` file.

 ### Skykick
 Connection to Skykick partner portal https://backup.skykick.com/partner/cloud-backup/manager#/